Whether you travel for business or pleasure, there’s nothing like a comfortable room waiting for you at the end of the day.

 Here are some details on the benefits of the Chase IHG® Rewards Club Select Credit Card.
 Note that there are no insurance or other protections that come with this card, unlike some of the other Chase Travel Rewards cards.

-Anniversary free night – After your first 12 months of being a cardholder, you will receive a voucher for 1 free night at an IHG property at a standard rate.
-There may be some limitations and blackouts.
+Anniversary free night (valid for properties up to 40,000 points/night starting from May 1, 2019) – After your first 12 months of being a cardholder, you will receive a voucher for 1 free night at an IHG property.
+This previously was valid at any IHG property.

 10% point rebate – When you book an award with an IHG property, you will receive 10% of the points it cost to book that award back as a rebate.
 So if you spend 10,000 points on a room, you’ll get 1,000 points back.